 As parents, did you imagine a different level of connection with your kids?

-Did you imagine you would host regular family huddles where you, as parent and head coach, espoused the facts of life and the families’ clear path to success?
+Did you imagine you would host regular family huddles where you, as parent and head coach, espoused the facts of life and the families’ clear path to happiness and success?

-Did you plan to use the Brady Bunch family operating model—where without hesitation a family meeting formed, Greg, Peter, Bobby, Marsha, Jan and Cindy were present, attentive, alert, sober and ready to follow your lead?
+Did you plan to use the Brady Bunch family operating model—where without hesitation a family meeting formed, Greg, Peter, Bobby, Marsha, Jan and Cindy would fall in line —present, attentive, alert, sober and ready to follow your lead?

 Well, what happened?

-Nobody could anticipate the enormous family dynamic shift – driven by a generation of parents that often choose to insulate children from failure, create their success and promote the acquisition of labels before credible, self-earned accomplishments for their child.
-And phones did not help.
+Nobody could anticipate the enormous family dynamic shift – complicated by lack of time and enabled by some parents that often choose to insulate children from failure, create (or at least significantly produce) their success and promote the acquisition of “fabulous labels” before the credible, self-reliant accomplishments of their child.
+Trophies for everyone did not help… and neither did cell phones.

-Or, maybe things just got away from you—and before you knew it they were nearly full grown – and they have not had time to listen to much you offer.
+Or, maybe things just got away from you—and before you knew it they were nearly full grown – and they have not had time to listen to you.

 Either way, we say “thank God for great coaches.”